weedge/OpenAvatarChat/README.md

 > [!IMPORTANT]
 > All path parameters in the configuration can use either absolute paths or paths relative to the project root directory.

+## FAQ
+Frequently asked questions encountered during the course of the project can be found at [link](./docs/FAQ.md)

 ## Community Thanks

 - Thanks to community member "titan909" for posting the [deployment tutorial video](https://www.bilibili.com/video/BV1FNZ8YNEA8) on Bilibili.
-- Thanks to another community member, "十字鱼", for sharing a video on Bilibili featuring a one-click installation package, along with the download link.
+- Thanks to another community member, “十字鱼”, for sharing a video on Bilibili featuring a one-click installation package, along with the download link.
 (The extraction code is included in the video description—take a close look!)
 [One-click package](https://www.bilibili.com/video/BV1V1oLYmEu3/?vd_source=29463f5b63a3510553325ba70f325293)
+- Thanks to another student "W&H" for the Quark one-click package [windows version: extract code a79V](https://pan.quark.cn/s/237177126010) and [linux version: extract code: 7HW3](https://pan.quark.cn/s/83e569dbef18)

 ## Star History
 ![](https://api.star-history.com/svg?repos=HumanAIGC-Engineering/OpenAvatarChat&type=Date)